aliceSmartCastle/AdvencedPython/README.md

                                   it's the simple see the memeory handle of python!
 			                      if you del variable or variable=none,it reference counter of gc is
 		                         -1,if it value is 0,the variable can to ues anymore,because,it is
 			                     destroy by python gc,it memory is release by python.
+ ## DecoratorsFunc.py
+                                 it's code for fourth Decorator
+ ### decorator CalculateAny()